Blog AMTD

 Looking Forward: The Future of Adaptive Security

-The evolution beyond the AMTD paradox represents a broader shift toward adaptive security architectures.
-Future systems will seamlessly blend movement, remediation, and intelligence to create self-healing security infrastructures.
+Moving past the AMTD paradox marks a bigger shift to adaptive security.
+Future systems will combine movement, fixes, and intelligence to build self-healing defenses.

 Emerging trends include: